dbeniamin/1-100_PythonCode_Challenge/README.md

 - Please use your own key for the app.config.
 - contains a TODO structure with routes added and personal comments.

+**02.12.2024 → day 70 - Git, Github and Version Control** - Introduction to Version Control.
+- List of notes and commands that will help you move the work from local directory to GitHub repositories.

 ### Contributing:

 Contributions are welcome!
 Feel free to contribute to the 100 Days of Code Challenge project.